-I was a Research Scientist at Bosch Research in Palo Alto, CA until 2013.
-Prior to that, I was an NSERC postdoctoral fellow at the University of British Columbia from 2010 to 2011, working with Nando de Freitas, Kevin Murphy, and Jim Little.
-I received my PhD in Computer Science from the University of Southern California in 2009, where I was advised by Stefan Schaal.
-I graduated with a BASc in Computer Engineering from the University of Waterloo in 2003.
-I also spent time at the University of Edinburgh in 2009, working with Sethu Vijayakumar.
+I'm currently CEO & President of DataSeer, a Houston-based startup that applies machine learning + computer vision for digitization of industrial engineering diagrams.
+Previously, I was Lead Data Scientist at Arundo Analytics from 2018 to 2020, working on industrial ML, and Director of Data Science at Aura Financial from 2014 to 2018, building systems to optimize credit and operational risk.
+From 2011 to 2013, I was a Research Scientist at Bosch Research and Technology Center in Palo Alto, CA. Prior to that, I spent some time at the University of Edinburgh in 2009, working with Sethu Vijayakumar, and at the University of British Columbia from 2010 to 2011, as an NSERC postdoctoral fellow, working with Nando de Freitas, Kevin Murphy, and Jim Little.
+I received my PhD in Computer Science from the University of Southern California in 2009, where I was advised by Stefan Schaal, and a BASc in Computer Engineering from the University of Waterloo in 2003.

 - W.-L. Lu, J. Ting, K. Murphy, and J. Little.
-Learning to Track and Identify Players from Broadcast Sports Videos, IEEE Transactions on Pattern Analysis and Machine Intelligence 35(7): 1704-1716. [paper, supplementary videos]
+Learning to Track and Identify Players from Broadcast Sports Videos, IEEE Transactions on Pattern Analysis and Machine Intelligence 35(7): 1704-1716. [paper]

 - W.-L. Lu, J. Ting, K. Murphy, and J. Little.
 Identifying Players in Broadcast Sports Videos using Conditional Random Fields, IEEE Computer Vision and Pattern Recognition (CVPR). [paper]